mrsyb/SuperMarie/README.md

        green: you need collect them.
        the other: poison.
 ## Some bugs -- VERY IMPORTANT!
 ### 1. Do you want to close window?
-HA..
-NOWAY!
        Some times, you will find that you can not close the game window.
        Cross button, ESC or Exit selection in menu, whatever is invalid.
        But there is a way to handle it.
 The task manager!
 ### 2. Hey!
 Myrio!
 Where are you?
        When you squat and jump, the myrio may disapear when he arrive floor.
        The reason is the mistake of texture manager.
        It's easy to fix it, but i didn't do that.
-So what?
-Come here and hit my face!HAHAHA.
 ### 3. Through the wall!
        If you are lucky, you can jump into the wall!
 But you can not move like Mario on FC.
 ## Principle -- MOST IMPORTANT